krzysiou/property-manager/README.md

 # property-manager

 This is a back-end of an application that allows management of records of properties, as GraphQL API.
-This Api allows querying all properties, filtering them by location, sorting them by date of creation, adding properties and deleting properties.
+This Api allows querying all properties, filtering them by location, sorting them by date of creation, adding properties and deleting properties records.

 ## Tech Stack